dollodart/pgfpfd/README.md

 connected at least for a subset of the streams.

-A proof of concept implementation of automatic edge routing between pairs using the NSEW anchors is provided.
-It accounts for relative positions of ports, but a more general algorithm accounts also for the ports positions on their anchor borders to prevent self-crossing.
+A proof of concept implementation of automatic edge routing between pairs using the NSEW anchors is provided (portho) which accounts for relative positions of ports.
+A similar proof of concept implementation between arbitrary anchors, provided they exist on the anchor border, is given which accounts (incompletely) for the finite width of the nodes.